Why focus on fossil fuel divestment? What about other environmentally damaging investments?

 Who else is divesting from fossil fuels?

 Over 1100 institutions around the world have committed to divestment, representing $12 trillion in assets.
-Major examples include the European Investment Bank, the Norwegian Sovereign Wealth Fund, Brown, the UC school system, Cornell, Middlebury, Georgetown, New York City, and Ireland, among others.
+Major examples include the European Investment Bank, the Norwegian Sovereign Wealth Fund, Oxford, Cambridge, Brown, the UC school system, Cornell, Middlebury, Georgetown, New York City, and Ireland, among others.

 Is divestment going to hurt Harvard’s finances?